Dynamic Pricing Strategy in Hotels, Airlines practice it. So do online retailers and sports event organizers.

 What is in it for hotels?

 - Due to countless ever-changing factors, the room rate striking the fancy of a customer from one market segment would almost always differ from that of another market segment.
-Dynamic pricing helps hotels tap into multiple segments with a temporary reduction or increase in prices.
+Dynamic Pricing Strategy in Hotels tap to into multiple segments with a temporary reduction or increase in prices.

 - Offering the lowest price is the easiest way to squeeze into the buying window while enhancing the likelihood of visitor-to-buyer conversions.